Tropic Thunder: Controversy

 Another aspect that drew warning before the release of the movie and criticism afterwards was Downey Jr. playing a white Australian actor who dons blackface as part of his method acting the role of an African-American man.
 He responded by pointing out that this was a case of donning blackface in order to point out how wrong it is.
 Others have pointed out that the wrongness of blackface is addressed within the movie itself by an actual African American, and that the climax of the movie pins on Downey Jr.'s shedding of his method acting.
 In this way, the movie mocks—rather than embraces—both blackface and the extreme and ridiculous things method actors sometimes do for their roles.

 Some have alleged that the film's characterization—and the non-Jewish Tom Cruise's portrayal—of the Jewish character Les Grossman is antisemitic.
 In addition to his Jewish name, the character of Grossman also references the Jewish holiday of Purim.
 Critics have also referred to this performance as "Jewface" as early as 2008, calling it "vulgar" and "exploitation"; others, however, including the St. Louis Jewish Light, which referenced Tropic Thunder in particular, noted that Jewface was a "riff on the practice of blackface and is nowhere near its equivalent."
 Cruise was largely responsible for the final form Grossman took, including using him as an additional villain, the hairiness of the character, and the "fat hands".

-In February 2023, Stiller defended Tropic Thunder on his Twitter account by stating that he had "no apologies" and that he is "proud of it and the work everyone did on it."
-Stiller's defense was a response to a fan of the film who suggested that the former cease apologizing for making the film in light of "cancel culture".
+In February 2023, after a fan of the film suggested that Stiller "stop apologizing for doing this movie [...] [which is] [e]ven funnier now with cancel culture the way it is.[sic]
+It's a MOVIE.
+Ya'll can just get over it," Stiller responded on Twitter, "Don't know who told you that."
+Stiller additionally responded to the fan that the former "make[s] no apologies for Tropic Thunder" and is "proud of it and the work everyone did on it."
+Years before, in 2018, Stiller wrote on Twitter, "Actually Tropic Thunder was boycotted 10 years ago when it came out, and I apologized then [...]
+It was always meant to make fun of actors trying to do anything to win awards.
+I stand by my apology, the movie [...] [a]nd the great people and work of the @SpecialOlympics."